n8n-io/n8n-docs/docs/1-0-preview.md

 ### Fail workflows on expression syntax or runtime errors

 Workflow executions will fail when there are syntax errors or runtime errors in expressions.
 For example, expressions that reference non-existent nodes.
+Expressions already throw errors on the frontend.
+This change ensures they error on the backend as well.

 ## Expected breaking changes